 Let me take a moment right here to tell you about Yarndis - The Goddess of Fiber.
 She can sometimes play with people.
 Gods, being Gods, can do anything - which must make their existence somewhat boring at times.
 Where's the challenge?
 Where's the struggle?
 It is to be found in the mere mortals.
 Especially those who make resolutions and pronouncements.
 The challenge is to make them go back on their resolve.

-the colorfusion Epais yarn was not going to be used in prayer shawls and the colorfusion parts was a little disappointing.
+I had resolved myself that the colorfusion Epais yarn was not going to be used in prayer shawls and the colorfusion parts was a little disappointing.
 So, of course, the yarn I got from Vickie was another skein of the Epais in another shade of green to go with the two shades of green I have already.
 I don't care how blue that ball on the right looks, it's green.
 (Got some blue in in it, but it's green.)
 That's the one I got from Vickie.
 The one on the left - that looks brown - is the camo, and the one in the middle that looks white - is a light green.

 I cast on last night with the skein on the right.
 The color is - I kid you not - 'I Love You' - Yarndis must be having herself a good yuck over that.
 Didn't thrill me.
 It was good but it wasn't great.
 I am, what the Harlot would call a yarn pig.
 I wanted the yarn cuz it was big and fluffy.
 Never mind I wasn't thrilled about it's kin already in my possession.
 Yarndis doesn't mind making us suffer gluttony.